<$250 = not more than $20 per $100

 - $250-500 = $21.95 for $100.

-Real APR for payday loans in Mississippi can reach 521 % (*According to the Center for Responsible Lending 2019: “Typical APR based on
+Real APR for payday loans in Mississippi can reach 521% (According to the Center for Responsible Lending 2019, typical APR based on average rate for a $300 loan advertised by largest payday chains or as determined by state regulator, where applicable.

 - Loans are allowed to be granted for no longer than 30 days for loans less than $250 and for 28-30 days for loans up to $500 – after that, they should be repaid.